lazykyama/chainer_profutil/README.md

 # chainer_profutil

 This is an UNOFFICIAL Chainer related tool.
-This tool helps you to find forward, backward and update part from profiling details when you use NVIDIA Visual Profiler.
+This tool helps you to find forward, backward and update part from profiling details when you use NVIDIA Visual Profiler ([https://developer.nvidia.com/nvidia-visual-profiler](https://developer.nvidia.com/nvidia-visual-profiler) / [https://docs.nvidia.com/cuda/profiler-users-guide/index.html](https://docs.nvidia.com/cuda/profiler-users-guide/index.html)).
 As a result, you can improve your workload more efficiently.

 ## How to use.